fbpx

 What to Check For

-DR is a separation of the left and right sides of the rectus abdominis muscle (caused by an extreme stretching of the linea alba tissue that connects the two sides).
-Therefore, the first thing we are checking for is how far apart the left and right sides of the rectus abdominis muscle are.
+The first thing to check for is how far apart the left and right sides of the rectus abdominis muscle are.
 This is referred to as the inter-recti distance (IRD).
 While there is no standard definition of DR, the most well-accepted definition is an IRD (or gap) of 2.7 cm or greater (the equivalent of approximately 2 finger-widths or more).
 In other words, when you are checking to feel the distance between the left and right “ridges” of the rectus abdominis muscle, if you can fit two or more fingers in between those ridges, then this would be considered DR. Pretty simple right?
 Unfortunately, this definition that takes into account width only does not provide an accurate enough picture of the true severity of a client’s DR.

 Newer research is revealing that depth of separation can actually be a more telling indicator of DR severity.
 In other words, when you press down on the gap, how “taut” (or not) does it feel?
-If the gap feels shallow, taut, and springy, this is a good sign.
+If the gap feels “shallow, taut, and springy,” this is a good sign.
 It indicates good integrity of the linea alba tissue.
 However, if the gap feels “soft and squishy” enabling you to sink your fingers down into the gap, this is a sign of a more compromised linea alba tissue, which will take longer to heal.
 Unlike the width measurement, there is no objective criteria for the depth measurement to assess severity.
 It’s really up to your own perception.
 The more testing you do, the better sense you will get for this.

 When factoring in your width and depth assessments, the depth weighs more heavily on the speed of the healing process.
 As an example, a gap that is 3 fingers wide, but quite shallow, will likely take less time to heal than a gap that is 2 fingers wide, but deep.